r-devel/translations/Home.md

 # Getting starterd

-Welcome to the traslation adventure in R!
+Welcome to the traslation adventure in R [🚀](https://emojiterra.com/rocket/)!

 In a world that thrives on interconnectedness and global communication, translation plays a pivotal role in bridging linguistic divides.
 Translation, the art of rendering one language into another, shatters those confines, unlocking a world of possibilities for understanding and collaboration.